elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 ---

 # Performance Optimisations
+Is performance an issue on FaaS?
+Short answer is - no.

 If required you can configure performance optimisations such as AWS SnapStart (free) or Azure function Premium plan (costs).
 E.g. in Terrform CDK: